Install Stair Runners Using Runner Rugs

 Have you ever looked at runner options at your local hardware store?
 It's a real snooze-fest over there.
 Guess what?
 You can use regular runners for your stairs!

 Our stairs took 3 runners, but you will want to measure yours for accuracy.

 Please note: I bought my runners on sale and didn't open them for months.
 When I went to install them, I realized that I had 2 different patterns in the same color.
-The accident turned out to be a happy one and I love the quirkiness of it now.
+The

 Lay out your first runner to figure out the spacing.
 You want it pretty evenly spaced on the sides.

 Use a staple gun to attach the rug right under the landing.
 Be generous with your staples.
 We love a pneumatic gun because it's much easier to use.